emilyfuhrman/datavis_design/2017_Summer/Studios/03_Creating_an_interactive_chart_in_Plotly.md

 ### Creating an interactive chart using transformed data
 #### Transforming raw data using Google Sheets

-* Download the CSV file posted [here](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Summer/Data/03/economicCensus_2002-2012.csv) link.
+* Download the CSV file posted [here](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Summer/Data/03/economicCensus_2002-2012.csv).
 * Open up [Google Sheets](https://docs.google.com/spreadsheets) and log in with your credentials.
 * Once you have logged in, start a new blank spreadsheet.
 You should now see a blank grid, named `Untitled Spreadsheet`.